Maintenance & Management

 Rent Payments

-During COVID, rent payments are not being accepted at the office.
-Residents can mail a check, have a check mailed to the office via a resident’s online banking, or use Kingsley Management’s online PayLease system, which automatically debits a resident’s bank account for the correct amount at the beginning of each month.
+Residents can hand a check to office staff during business hours, mail a check, have a check mailed to the office via a resident’s online banking, or use Kingsley Management’s online PayLease system, which automatically debits a resident’s bank account for the correct amount at the beginning of each month.
 You can sign up for PayLease at http://resident-portal.kmcmh.com.
+Do not leave checks in the mailbox or The Cliffs dropbox.

 Report a Maintenance Issue